lumunge/100-days-of-code/Algorithms/GraphAlgorithms/README.md

 #### Exploring graphs.
-- Figuring out whether or not one vertex of a grph is reachable from another.
+- Figuring out whether or not one vertex of a graph is reachable from another.
 - Applications:
     -> Finding routes on maps.
     -> Ensuring connectivity, road connectivity
-    -> Solving puzzles and mazes
+    -> Solving puzzles and mazes.

 - Path -> sequence of vertices such that each vertex is connected to the next by an edge of the graph
 - Input: Graph G
   Output: Collection of vertices v of G so there is a path from s to v.

-- PSUDOCODE:
+- PSEUDOCODE:
     Components(s):
         DiscoveredNodes <- {s}
         while there are undiscovered nodes leaving edge e